Writer seeks records of probe into Pentagon Papers leak

 “Why and when was the investigation opened?
 Why was it closed?
 To what lengths did the government go in conducting the investigation?
 Did those lengths include illegal wiretapping, as critics alleged at the time?”
 Lepore asks in the filings.
 “Unsealing the records is the only way to know the answers to these questions,” she said.

-Lepore is seeking witness testimony, FBI reports and other documents related to the 1971 grand jury investigation, which she describes as a “landmark in the history of the federal government’s willingness to investigate and prosecute dissidents, scholars, journalists, and anyone else suspected of involvement with the release and publication of classified government material.”
+The Media Freedom and Information Access Clinic at Yale Law School filed the case on behalf of Lepore, who is seeking witness testimony, FBI reports and other documents related to the 1971 grand jury investigation.
+Lepore describes the investigation as a “landmark in the history of the federal government’s willingness to investigate and prosecute dissidents, scholars, journalists, and anyone else suspected of involvement with the release and publication of classified government material.”

 Some details about the grand juries were revealed in newspaper accounts at the time, including the names of people who were subpoenaed to testify.
 They included linguist and activist Noam Chomsky, who received a copy of the Pentagon Papers from leaker Daniel Ellsberg, a friend of his.
 The goal of the second grand jury appears to have been to investigate Neil Sheehan, The New York Times reporter who first wrote about the documents, Lepore says.